openownership/bodsriskdetection/docs/use-cases/public-contracts.md

 awards records include Companies House registration numbers (in the form GB-COH-00946107 where 00946107 is a company's registration number in the UK).

-This makes record linking a very complex problem which.
+This makes record linking a very complex problem.
 In a real-world application relying on UK public procurement data, one would have to devise algorithms based on company names and addresses, which themselves aren't always consistent.

 It's important to note that this PoC is relying exclusively on the small subset of Contracts Finder records where